 Hormones which can be tested

-Continue reading to find out more about common and advanced estrogen tests as well as why tests are important.
+Continue reading to find out more about common and advanced estrogen tests as well as specific reasons why tests are important throughout life stages.

 Common Estrogen Tests

-A blood test is the most conventional method of detecting hormone imbalance, and it can measure estradiol, estriol, and estrone levels found in blood serum or blood plasma content.
+A blood test is the most conventional method of detecting hormone imbalance.
+It measures estradiol, estriol, and estrone levels found in blood serum or blood plasma content.

 Depending on a woman's age, results may vary.
-However, normal blood levels for estradiol (premenopausal) fluctuate between 30 to 400 pg/mL, and estradiol (postmenopausal) normally measures up to 30 pg/mL.
+Normal blood levels for estradiol (premenopausal) fluctuate between 30 to 400 pg/mL.
+Postmenopausal estradiol normally measures up to 30 pg/mL.

-Due to the variations in estradiol levels during each menstrual cycle, it is suggested that samples only be taken during the early follicular phase during menstruation (Day 1 - 3 on a 28-day cycle) or during the luteal phase peak (Day 20 - 21 on a 28-day cycle).
+Due to the variations in estradiol levels during each menstrual cycle, it is suggested that samples be taken during the early follicular phase (Days 1 – 3 in a 28-day cycle) or during the luteal phase peak (Days 20 – 21 in a 28-day cycle).

 This will eliminate any major fluxes in estrogen levels which may occur at other times, such as during ovulation.
 Also, abnormal hormone levels will be clearly separated.